sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

 ...
 ```

-On Android, add the implemented `castingPlayerChangeListener` as a listener to singleton instance of
+On Android, add the implemented `castingPlayerChangeListener` as a listener to
-`MatterCastingPlayerDiscovery` to listen to changes in the discovered CastingPlayers and call `startDiscovery`.
+the singleton instance of `MatterCastingPlayerDiscovery` to listen to changes in the
+discovered CastingPlayers and call `startDiscovery`.

 ```java
 MatterError err = MatterCastingPlayerDiscovery.getInstance().addCastingPlayerChangeListener(castingPlayerChangeListener);